energycontrolapp/energycontrolapp.github.io/README.md

 <META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW">

-### Awesome energy control app software and hardware

-### A curated lists of awesome [Open Source organizations](https://github.com/cornelius/awesome-open-source/) that offer Products and Services as open source [public projects](https://project-awesome.org/zachflower/awesome-open-source-supporters/)
+### Awesome energy control app software and hardware: A curated lists of awesome [Open Source organizations](https://github.com/cornelius/awesome-open-source/) that offer Products and Services as open source [public projects](https://project-awesome.org/zachflower/awesome-open-source-supporters/)

 ### Commercial support is available from many companies providing professional services to the Open Source community.
 These companies play a major role in developing and maintaining Open Source: